sbvinayak/CCB/README.md

 1) That a given condition on qunatitiy of its type is reached
 2) Of a distribution of the possible final states over a sequence of 5 consecutive steps

+Steps to run the code:
+1) First compile by using the makefile
+2) Run problem1 by typing in ./problem1
+2) Run problem2 by typing in ./problem2

 --Vinayak